 6) He apparently passed his test in style back in 1977, behind the wheel of his grandfather’s Bentley R Type.
 He was so confident that he’d pass the first time, he even brought along scissors to remove the L-plates afterward.

 To get a review of your own car, and get the reason it may act strangely, come to CRS Automotive.
 We may not be Jeremy Clarkson, but we are your trusted mechanic.
-We are expecting you in Hamilton and Oakville today!
+We are expecting you in Hamilton today!